-After you’ve filed, if you received a refund it will be direct deposited.
-To get this option you’ll just need to enter your routing and bank account information.
+After you’ve filed, if you are owed to a refund, it will be directly deposited to your bank account.
+To get this option you’ll just need to enter your bank’s routing number and your bank account information.
 If you go this route, remember to double-check your numbers, because they can’t be fixed once the money is sent.
 With this option, you can receive your refund in as little as 21 days (or even less if you get lucky!).

 Free Audit Support

 As stated before, when you use Credit Karma Tax you also get free audit support from them.
 With that, you’ll get free help from a tax preparation professional if you get audited by the IRS.
 If you do so happen to get audited, the tax professional will draft letters for you so they can help you communicate with the IRS and get the situation resolved.

 Just like Credit Karma, Credit Karma Tax is big on security.
 To even access your account, you have to go through multiple authentication steps, as well as prove you are who you say you are.
 That includes answering information that only you would know, including where you lived 10 years ago, what electric company you’ve used, and other questions that might be asked.

 These questions are not to take your information, but instead, to ensure you are actually you.
 This is done to protect you and your money.
 They take your security seriously, especially because filing taxes requires using your social security number, address, and more information.